efie-form/efie/packages/react/README.md

 A React component library for building dynamic forms with drag-and-drop functionality.
 This package is part of the [efie-form](https://npmjs.com/package/efie-form) ecosystem.

+> **⚠️ Preview Stage**: This package is currently in preview and **not recommended for production use**.
+The API may change significantly before the stable release.
+Use at your own risk.

 ## Features

 - 🧩 **Form Builder**: Drag-and-drop interface for creating forms